Etruscan Jewelry, an Ancient Goldsmith Art that is Still Relevant Today

 Their civilization reached its peak splendor in the so-called “orientalizing” period, between approximately 730 and 580 BC, when Etruscan princes began to imitate the luxurious lifestyle of the courts and nobles of the Near East.
 From there, expert goldsmiths arrived in Etruria, who opened workshops and spread their knowledge to local artisans.
 Thus was born a rich production of Etruscan jewelry.

-Granulation and other Etruscan Goldsmith Techniques
+Granulation and other Techniques of Etruscan Goldsmith Art

 In addition to granulation, the Etruscans also used other techniques, such as filigree, created by interweaving thin metal wires, embossing and chasing.
 On many jewels they also created special cavities to set hard stones, such as amber from the Baltic Sea, which made the ornaments even more precious.